Waterloo Ridge Lutheran Church: History

 The first Norwegian families who settled in this area arrived in 1855.
-Their spiritual needs were taken care of by itinerate Lutheran clergy.
+Their spiritual needs were taken care of by itinerant Lutheran clergy.
 The first church meetings were held in 1860 and Rev. Nils O. Brandt, the first Lutheran clergyman in Iowa, preached the first sermon.
 The Waterloo Ridge Congregation was established from the Norwegian Ridge Congregation and the Big Canoe Congregation in 1867.
 The Rev. Hans Andreas Stub accepted the call to be the first pastor in 1868.
 The Norwegian Evangelical Lutheran Church incorporated the congregation on March 25, 1869.
 The first trustees were Hans Johnson Gaare, John Svenson, and Peter Martinson; with Anders Larson and Ole Clauson acting as incorporators as well.

 The congregation's first church building was a locally quarried stone structure built in 1867.
 The first cemetery used by the congregation was the West Waterloo Ridge Cemetery, also known as the Miner Farm Cemetery.
 While it was owned by the congregation, it was located on the farm of its caretaker.
 The cemetery in the churchyard was laid out in 1871 and the first burial was recorded in 1873.
 The stone church was replaced by the present church building in 1912, and it was dedicated the following year.
 It was erected for around $15,000.
 A grey steel woven wire fence and iron gate built over the walkway into the church were added just after the church building was completed.
 The script on the archway reads in Norwegian: Kom til Guds Hus (Come to Gods House).
 The Waterloo Ridge Cemetery is located in the churchyard.